Xtrendence/X-Notify/README.md

 ### Installation

-Put "x-notify.js" in a directory such as "assets/js/", and then, in your `"<head>"` tag:
+Put "x-notify.js" in a directory such as "assets/js/", and then, in your `<head>` tag:

 ````
 <script src="./assets/js/x-notify.js"></script>